pgdogdev/docs/docs/configuration/users.toml/users.md

 ### `server_user`

 Which user to connect with when creating backend connections from PgDog to PostgreSQL.
 By default, the user configured in `name` is used.
-This setting allows to override this configuration and use a different user.
+This setting allows you to override this configuration and use a different user.

 !!! note
     Values specified in `pgdog.toml` take priority over this configuration.